eiro/zsh-programming-guide/readme.md

-this repo is a collection of notes, fragments and materials to a possible "uze / zsh (and a bit of ksh)" programming guide.
+this repo is a collection of notes, fragments and materials to a possible zsh programming guide.

+the default coding style will be the one of the uze project (so the use of the `@` helpers are recommended) however the standard zsh syntax should be explained and ksh/POSIX limitations should be explained when relevant.

-this is not a programming tutorial: you should be confortable with those concepts
+this is not a programming tutorial: some programming concepts and their helpfulness should be already known

-* variable and interpolation
+* variable interpolation (expansions in zsh)
 * lists and dictionnaries (or hash or map)
-* streams (generators in python), scoping

-also: there would be no tips about pimping your term, you don't even need a terminal.
-However, the langage used is the one you can use interactively from your terminal. you can improve your productivity by reading those notes.
+* generator, on demand
+* variable scope, namespace

+also: don't expect this tutorial to explain how to pimp your term.